MDN docs here

 Think of the worker as another thread in which you can offload computationally-intensive calculations.
 Fairly easy to implement.

 In a worker you don’t have access to the DOM or window or global variables.
-You can just use on your local filesystem and you do not need to run on a server.
 You can log to the console from the worker but certain methods like “.toLocaleString()” do not work.

 Can the same worker file be used for multiple slates or does each slate need its own?
 I used the same worker for multiple slates.